KenKundert/nestedtext/doc/file_format.rst

-    2. If there is no further text on the line and the next line has greater indentation, then the next line holds the value, which may be a list, a dictionary, or a multi-line string.
+    2. If there is no further text on the line and the next line has greater indentation, then the next line holds the value, which may be a list, a dictionary, or a multiline string.

     3. Otherwise the value is empty; it is taken to be an empty string.

-    The second form of *dict item* is the *dict item with multi-line key*.
-It consists of a multi-line key value followed by an indented multi-line string, list, or dictionary.
+    The second form of *dict item* is the *dict item with multiline key*.
+It consists of a multiline key value followed by an indented multiline string, list, or dictionary.

     Adjacent dict items of either form with the same indentation level are